Our Story is Actually Ryan's Story

 It was a hit!
 In 2005, they started their company, The TV Teacher™, and professionally produced Alphabet Beats-Writing UPPERCASE Letters (released April 2006).

-Since then, they have produced 4 additional award-winning programs which have received accolades from parents, teachers, and therapists across the country.
+Since then, they have produced 4 additional award-winning programs as part of their multi-sensory handwriting curriculum which have received accolades from parents, teachers, and therapists across the country.